Entropire/Simple_Factions/Messages.md

 - Changed chat: "Changed chat to (Chat type)"
 - Created a new faction: "New faction (factionName) created."
 - Kicked member out of a faction: "You have kicked (playerName) out of your faction"
 - Player is kicked from his faction: "You have been kicked from your faction"
+- Player leaves faction: "You have left your faction"
+- Player deleted there faction: "You have deleted your faction"
+- Player kicked becous faction has been deleted: "You have been kicked from your faction"
+- Player changed faction name: "You have changed your faction name to (factionName)"
+- Player changed faction color: "You have changed your faction color to (factionColor)"
+- Player changed faction owner: "You have promoted (memberName) to owner"
+- Player owner of faction: "The owner of (factionName) is (ownerName)"

 ## [Waring] Yellow